pandas-dev/pandas/doc/source/development/code_style.rst

 Explicit relative imports are also supported in Python 3.
 But it is not recommended to use it.
-Implicit relative imports should never be used and is removed in Python 3.
+Implicit relative imports should never be used and are removed in Python 3.

 For example: